Aris Caslib: Philippines

 In 2016 Caslib was appointed as chief deputy of the senior national team under head coach Thomas Dooley.
 He succeeded Sebastian Stache.
 He also led the Philippine national team in a friendly against Australian club, Perth Glory FC in July 2016 as head coach in lieu of Dooley.

 Meralco Manila

 In December 2016, Caslib was appointed as head coach of Philippines Football League club, Meralco Manila succeeding former Philippines national team coach Simon McMenemy.

-On his first and only season with the Sparks, they finished 1st in the regular season and 3rd in the Finals Series of the 2017 Philippines Football League.
+In his first and only season with the Sparks, they finished 1st in the regular season and 3rd in the Finals Series of the 2017 Philippines Football League.
 The club was disestablished in January 2018 with Caslib as its last head coach.

 FIFA

 In 2020, Caslib was appointed by FIFA as Technical Consultant for the Southeast Asian region.